aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/open-presentation/_index.md

 ```

 ## Open Large Presentation
-Aspose.Slides provides a facility that allows you to open very large presentations.
+Aspose.Slides provides a facility that allows you to open large presentations.
 For example, if you have a 2 GB presentation, you can easily open it with this code:

 ```c#
 const string pathToVeryLargePresentationFile = "veryLargePresentation.pptx";